 Subscription-based businesses typically strategize their subscription plans to appeal to different audiences.
 This helps break pricing levels down, reducing the price barrier for customers that cannot or do not want to make a large, one-time purchase.

-However, there is no one-size-fits-all tactic to billing frequency, so it’s important to figure out what combination of plans complements your customers’ needs while giving you the cash flow to keep your business fiscally healthy.
+However, there's no one-size-fits-all tactic to billing frequency, so it’s important to figure out what combination of plans complements your customers’ needs while giving you the cash flow to keep your business fiscally healthy.
 After all, billing frequency directly affects internal components such as cash flow, a necessity for fiscal health and for scaling your company.

 Let’s take a look at some different billing cycles that are popular with subscription management and SaaS businesses.